Dr-Noob/cpufetch/doc/DOCUMENTATION_ARM.md

 The expected strings have to be hardcoded.
 I found two ways of knowing which string should correspond to which SoC:

   - Searching on the internet.
 Manufacturers __usually__ provide this information.
-For example, Qualcomm usually publish the chip name along with other characteristics (under the `Part` or `Part number` keyword [[6](#references)]).
+For example, Qualcomm usually publishes the chip name along with other characteristics (under the `Part` or `Part number` keyword [[6](#references)]).
   - "Hunting" for the strings.
 For example, finding smartphones with a given SoC and manually reading the `/proc/cpuinfo` or the `build.prop` file.
 A very good resource to do this is the SpecDevice webpage [[7](#references)]).

 ### 7. How to get cache size and topology?
-ARM archiecture supports reading the cache information via some registers (for example, the CCSIDR register  [[3](#references)]).
+ARM architecture supports reading the cache information via some registers (for example, the CCSIDR register  [[3](#references)]).
 As mentioned earlier, user level applications are not able to read these registers directly.
 The remaining option is to ask the operating system for this information.
-However, at the moment, __Linux kernel does not provide cache information__.
+However, at the moment, the __Linux kernel does not provide cache information__.
 Therefore, cpufetch does not print any cache information on ARM CPUs at the moment.
-There is, however, other approaches to be explored:
+There are, however, other approaches to be explored:

 - Read the registers in kernel mode.
 This can be accomplished by running a kernel module [[4](#references)].
-Unfortunately, running a custom kernel module is tricky, and sometimes imposible to do in a reasonable way (for example, in Android devices).
+Unfortunately, running a custom kernel module is tricky, and sometimes impossible to do reasonably (for example, in Android devices).
 In any case, my decision is to run cpufetch on user level only.
 - Hardcode the cache information for each SoC: Sometimes, manufacturers publish technical information about the chips, where cache topology and size are shown.
 This method is impractical, since this kind of information is very hard (or impossible) to find online, and the number of SoC is huge.

 #### References